DOWNLOAD LHFSD.EXE APPLICATION

 them!
 Note that it is

-not easy to please all the Windows versions; therefore, it may be that you
+not an easy job to please all those Windows versions; therefore, it may be that you

 get some warnings at run-time.
 That is little important; just